 GOK NGO СВО FBO Private Sector

-Government NGOs are found CBOs are found FBOs are Private sector
+Government NGOs are found CBOs are found within FBOs are stationed Private sector

-institutions are stationed either at within the stationed at the institutions are
+institutions are stationed either at the the communities where at the county, sub institutions are

-stationed at the the county, sub communities where county, sub located at the
+stationed at the county, sub county or they are located.
+These county and ward located at the

-county, sub county or ward they are located. county and county, sub
+county, sub ward level. institutions are located levels county, sub

-county and level.
-These institutions ward levels county and

-ward Depending on if are located at the ward levels.
+county and ward Depending on if they at the ward and village county and ward

-administrative they are ward and village

-headquarters international or levels where they
+administrative are international or levels where they carry levels.

-from where national, NGOs carry out their
+headquarters from national, NGOs can out their operations.

-they carry out can transcend operations.
+where they carry transcend county

-their county boundaries.
+out their boundaries.
+However

-operations.
-However their

-operations are run
+operations. their operations are run

-specifically within
+specifically within a

-a ward of a sub-
+ward of a sub-county

-county

-Government NGOs have offices Very few CBOs FBOs use space Private sector
+Government NGOs have offices and Very few CBOs have FBOs use space Private sector

-institutions and contact have physical provided by institutions

-have telephone numbers offices but CBOs their mother have physical
+institutions have contact telephone physical offices but provided by their institutions have

-established and emails can be traced church or infrastructure
+established offices numbers and emails CBOs can be traced mother church or physical

-offices and through their mosque. in the form of
+and contact through their umbrella mosque. infrastructure in

-contact umbrella their business

-telephone organization offices premises
+telephone organization offices the form of their

-numbers and situated in Silibwet where they can
+numbers and situated in Silibwet business premises

-emails township and Mulot be accessed
+emails township and Mulot where they can be

-township.
+township. accessed

 CBOs can also be

 found at the point

-where they are
+where they are carrying

-carrying out

-activities such as
+out activities such as

-tree nurseries sites.
+tree nurseries sites

-CBO officials also
+CBO officials also have

-have telephone

-contacts that can be
+telephone contacts that

-used to contact
+can be used to contact

 them.